MikellePrime/TwitterBot/README.md

 Our bot can currently:
 * Retweet posts under certain hastags
+* Retweet posts under certain @mentions
-* Like and reply to posts with a positive message
+* Like and reply to posts with a positive message and maybe an "interactive comment."
+* Tweets out updates on Alan's "projects."